 1/ Unaccustomed to Handling

-If a hermit crab is young or is new to living in captivity, it’s not going to be used to or comfortable with being handled by humans.
+If a hermit crab is young or new to living in captivity, it won’t be used to or comfortable with being handled by humans.

-It may take a hermit crab a while to gain trust in you.
-Once that trust is established, and the hermit crab knows that you’re friendly and won’t hurt it, it should stop pinching you.
+It may take a hermit crab a while to trust you.
+Once trust is established, and the hermit crab knows you’re friendly and won’t hurt it, it should stop pinching you.

 Just like we have bad days that leave us grumpy and irritated, the same applies to hermit crabs.
 Maybe another hermit crab is bullying it, or it’s close to its molting stage.

 Even if it’s been a long-time pet and it doesn’t usually pinch you when you pick it up, you could have handled it at the wrong time.